MorrissyLab/mosaicMPI/README.md

 ```
 cnmfsns factorize --name example_run
 ```

 For submitting jobs to the SLURM job scheduler, you can download a sample job submission script [here](https://github.com/MorrissyLab/cNMF-SNS/tree/main/scripts/slurm.sh).

-After editing the script to ensure it is suitable for your compute cluster, you can maximally parallelize your run using:
+After editing the script to ensure it is suitable for your HPC cluster, cNMF-SNS will submit jobs using SLURM's `sbatch` command to parallelize factorization.
 ```
 cnmfsns factorize --name example_run --slurm-script /path/to/slurm.sh
 ```